MoradSayed/Advanced-Driver-Assistance-Systems/WBs/README.md

 ## Features

-- **Camera and LiDAR Integration**: Real-time data from sensors for perception.
+- **LiDAR and WheelSpeed Integration**: Real-time data from sensors for perception.

 - **Vehicle Control**: Command-based control for steering, velocity, and braking.